Neighbourhood shopping centres in Montreal: Complexe Pointe-Claire

 Complexe Pointe-Claire is one of the West Island's largest strip malls, located in Pointe-Claire, Quebec, Canada, on Saint-Jean Boulevard at the Quebec Autoroute 40.
 Owned by Westcliff, the major anchors of this mall are Maxi & Cie, Marshalls and Indigo.
-Restaurants are Subway, La Cage aux Sports, Sushi Shop and Le Chocolat Belge, as well as a McKibbins pub to name a few.
+Restaurants are Subway, La Cage – Brasserie sportive, Sushi Shop and Le Chocolat Belge, as well as a McKibbins pub to name a few.

 The mall opened in 1987 with Maxi, Litrerie Etc. and Toys "R" Us as anchors.
 Toys "R" Us actually opened before the shopping centre in October 1986.

 A six-screen Cineplex Odeon theatre opened in 1988.
 By 1995, Litrerie Etc. and Consumers Distributing were both closed.
 Future Shop and Globo Shoes shortly took over the former spots.
 The following year, Red Lobster (which withdrew from Quebec at the time) and the National Bank of Canada were closed; the latter would reappear during the time when Maxi & Cie replaced Maxi in 1997.
 The Nature Pet Centre was relocated to Red Lobster's old location; welcoming the old Nature Pet Centre site to house the Chapters bookstore, which is now an Indigo bookstore.
 A Dic Ann's restaurant operated within the mall, but closed down in 1999.
 The former Dic Ann's space is now Reitmans, which also occupies the former space of the National Bank.

 Around 2002, CIBC and the Nature Pet Centre replaced the old Cineplex Odeon site (which closed in 2001); causing closure of the National Bank inside the Maxi & Cie store and the current Nature Pet Centre entrance was where it housed Dollar ou Deux.
 The old Nature Pet Centre location became a J. Schreters store, which also in turn, closed.

 Today, Addition Elle is located at the former Red Lobster site.
 Cohoes went bankrupt in 2005, and that store had been there since the mall's inception.
 A McKibbins takes the former Cohoes space.

 Best Buy closed the Future Shop in 2015.

 In March 2025, the Toys "R" Us store closed.
 As well, the Nature Pet store moved to the Mega Centre des Sources shopping centre.